← Back to blog

 Option 1: All-in-One Workflow (Recommended)

-If your deploy.yml isn’t huge, add an audit job right there and make the deploy depend on it.
+If your deploy.yml isn’t huge, add an audit job there and make the deploy depend on it.

 1name: Deploy